Research

 “Should I Mail or Should I Go: Insights From a One-Time All-Postal Runoff Election” (with V. Lindlacher)

 Abstract: We investigate how reducing information costs due to forced experimentation with postal voting affects voting behavior.
 Leveraging a natural experiment during the Bavarian 2020 Mayoral Elections, we employ an event study design.
 We find a transitory increase in total turnout and a persistent substitution from in-person to postal voting.
 Notably, municipalities with a higher turnout in the past show a larger effect.
 Investigating the distribution of the information costs shows an age gradient with the highest information costs for the oldest age group.
-The conservative governing party (CSU) gains persistently from higher postal turnout and other conservative parties’ in-person voters.“A Waiting Game: The Effect of Electoral Irregularities in the 2021 Berlin Elections on Voter Behavior”
+The conservative governing party (CSU) gains persistently from higher postal turnout and other conservative parties’ in-person voters.“Public Service Failures and Voter Participation: Evidence from Court-Validated Electoral Disruptions”

 [Conceptualization]